ksyasuda/ani-cli/README.md

 The next menu is where you select the anime to watch from a narrowed down list.
 Elements that have a blue border and text color indicate which anime have been watched before

-- _In the future, I'd like to make it so if you select an option from the list of previously searched anime, then it will skip this and go on to episode selection_

 ## Episode Selection

 In the episode selection menu, you can select an individual episode from the list, provide a single episode, or provide a range of episodes as two space separated integers `start_episode end_episode`.
 Like in the previous menu, any element with a blue border and text-color indicates that episode has been watched before